gmtmcd/Level-4-Individual-Project/timelog.md

 * *2 hours* Started planning into the actual dissertation and filling it with ideas for what to say in sections, added the lit review into the background section

 ### 29 Jan 2021
-* *2 hours* Went through the 3 hall of fames that are useful and developed the detailed plan for background and analysis and requirements sections [10 hours]
+* *2 hours* Went through the 3 hall of fames that are useful and developed the detailed plan for background and analysis and requirements sections
 * *1 hour* Did further planning for sections of the dissertation

 ## Week 16